janet-dev/LevelCoder-WM/README.md

 The information has been presented in a way that ensures the users achieve their goals of:
 * understanding what the site's function is
 * finding appropriate technical courses
-* being able to subscribe to our newsletter or email queries to us
+* being able to email queries to us

 The site also enhances the owner's goals by:
 * paying back to the tech community